 MIRI Detector Readout Fast

 FAST 1 mode provides short MULTIACCUM exposures to maximize dynamic range and minimize noise in a background-dominated regime.
-FAST mode is the default readout mode for imaging, low-resolution spectroscopy, and coronagraphy, and is the only mode available for subarray imaging.
+FAST mode is the default readout mode for imaging and low-resolution slit spectroscopy, and it is the only available readout mode for coronagraphy, low resolution slitlessprism spectroscopy and subarray imaging.

 Following MIRI readout terminology, FAST mode obtains one sample of a pixel (Nsample = 1; t1 = 1 × 2.775 s = 2.775 s) and returns it to the ICDH (ISIM Command and Data Handling [ICDH]; ISIM is Integrated Science Instrument Module).